top of page

 • If you were to use an external resource (freelance expert or AI), what is the single most critical piece of knowledge, expertise, or advice you would want it to provide?

-At a middle leader level, conversations which include reflections against models can help to broaden and deepen reflection, e.g. Jacob's model of eight intrinsic drivers of trust (belong and connect, voice and recognition, significance and position, learn and challenge, choice and autonomy, security and certainty, purpose); Amy Edmonson's four steps to creating psychological safety, or organisation led aims such as those of New South Wales 6 Cs (Committed, Courageous, Conscious of bias, Culturally aware, Curios, Collaborative).
+• I can bring models to coaching conversations that are useful in reflective exercises, e.g. At a middle leader level, conversations which include reflections against models can help to broaden and deepen reflection, e.g. Jacob's model of eight intrinsic drivers of trust (belong and connect, voice and recognition, significance and position, learn and challenge, choice and autonomy, security and certainty, purpose); Amy Edmonson's four steps to creating psychological safety, or organisation led aims such as those of New South Wales 6 Cs (Committed, Courageous, Conscious of bias, Culturally aware, Curios, Collaborative).

 Comments